-The Multnomah Arts Center offers a variety of writing classes for adults and youth year-round.
+The Multnomah Arts enter offers a variety of writing classes for adults and youth year-round.
 Our program consists of a variety of genres and topics, allowing students to build skills as they create a body of work.
 Students take one-day workshops or ten-week classes to explore their written voice.
-Tri-quarterly public readings of student and faculty work bring our community together to celebrate the written word.
+Quarterly public readings of student and faculty work bring our community together to celebrate the written word.

 Literary Arts Coordinator: Amy Jo McCarville